 - Low cost & efficient: The process is also more cost-effective when compared to its competitors as it leads to faster production due to its fast-drying inks.

-- Generic printing: Flexo printing cannot create meticulous artwork that other forms of printing are capable of
+- Generic printing: Flexo printing cannot create meticulous artwork that other forms of printing are capable of such as offset printing.

 - Costly equipment & materials: The cost of the plates is also usually very high as separate plates must be purchased for different colors.
 The cost of wrapping and distorting images is also exceptional.